two23three/GLOBE-GOoo/README.md

 ## Project Overview
-Traveler's Haven is a comprehensive travel planning web application designed to enhance the travel experience by offering features such as destination browsing, user reviews, travel journals, personalized itineraries, and ticket purchasing.
-The application consists of a Flask-based API backend and a React-based frontend, ensuring seamless interaction and a dynamic user experience.
+GlobeGo is a comprehensive travel planning web application designed to streamline the process of organizing and enjoying trips.
+Users can browse destinations, view detailed information, and create personalized travel itineraries.
+Registered users can create accounts, plan trips, and share their experiences through travel journals and reviews.

 # Features
 - Destination Browsing: Explore various travel destinations with detailed information.